harungokcegoz/harungokcegoz/README.md

 </div>

 ### <div align="center">I am Harun.
-I am currently a Software Engineering student at Saxion UAS in the Netherlands and interning in Web Development at TomTom.</div>
+I am currently a Software Engineering student at Saxion UAS in the Netherlands and Web Developer at TomTom.</div>

 - 🔭 Proficient in: JavaScript, Java